tower120/hibit_tree/README.md

 ## Design choices

-Tree have compile-time defined depth and width.
+Tree have compile-time defined depth and node-width.
 This performs **significantly** better, then traditional *dynamic* structure.
-And since we have integer as key, we need only 8-11 levels depth max - any mem-overhead is neglectable due to tiny node sizes.
+And since we have integer as key, we need only 8-11 levels depth max.
 But we assume, that most of the time user will work near u32 index space (4-6 levels).

 ### Dynamic tree